<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-As we mentioned above, our automated payment reminders are normally enough to prod your customers into making good on their outstanding invoices, but there are certain situations where a phone call is required.
+As mentioned above, our automated payment reminders are normally enough to prod your customers into making good on their outstanding invoices and obeying payment terms, but certain situations require a phone call.

-1. You don’t get a detailed response - If you’ve sent your customer three email chasers and have not received a satisfactory response that outlines why the payment is late or given you a date to expect payment by, it’s time to pick up the phone.
+1. You don't get a detailed response to your payment request email chasers - If you've sent your customer three email chasers about the payment deadline and have not received a satisfactory response for why the payment is late or given you a date to expect payment by, it's time to pick up the phone.
+Payment request email templates aren't always 100% effective, particularly if they go to spam email folders or administrative staff miss them.

-2. You don’t get any response at all - If, after you’ve chased your outstanding invoice three times, you’ve not received any response at all, you’ll need to phone your customer.
-Some people are inclined to ignore emails, it’s much harder to ignore someone on the other end of the phone.
+2. You don't get any response at all - If, after you've chased your outstanding invoice three times, you've not received any response at all, you'll need to phone your customer.
+Some people are inclined to ignore a payment reminder email, it's much harder to ignore someone on the other end of the phone.
+When speaking on the phone, always ask for payment politely.
+Don't attack a customer over an overdue payment or unpaid invoice – that might be why they are avoiding you.
+And don't immediately mention your collection agency.
+You want to start on a positive note, following up your polite reminders and giving the person responsible the benefit of the doubt.

-You need to escalate the situation - If the situation has degraded to the point where you need to threaten legal action, it’s best to emphasise the reality of the situation with a phone call as well as sending your customer the same information in writing.
-While we do offer a new take on debt collections that emphasises mediation and maintains your positive customer relationships over harassment and aggression, it is always better to try and resolve the situation before debt collection becomes necessary.
+3. You need to escalate the situation - If the situation has degraded to the point where you need to threaten legal action, it's best to emphasise the reality of the situation with a phone call and send your customer the same information in writing.
+While Chaser offers a new take on debt collections that emphasises mediation and maintains positive customer relationships over harassment and aggression, it is always better to try and resolve the situation and get payment from clients before debt collection becomes necessary.

 CM-202208-10 Call Scripts to get Invoices Paid - blog ad banner (1)

-While the conversation scripts we’ve pulled together will help you once you’re on the call, there are some things you can do to prepare yourself for the call in advance.
+While the conversation scripts Chaser has pulled together will help you once you're on the call, there are some things you can do to prepare yourself for the call in advance to make it more likely you will collect overdue payments.

-3. Have the right information to hand - To avoid any risk of confusion, you’ll want to have all the relevant details available to hand before the call, including:
+3. Have the right information to hand - To avoid any risk of confusion, you should have all the relevant details available to hand before the call, including:

 • Invoice issue date and stated payment date.